-The Thomas C. Stanton Scholarship - Established in June 1994 by Dr. Thomas C. Stanton who served as president of Francis Marion University (1983-1994) - an award made to benefit the sons and daughters of single parents in Florence County.
+The Thomas C. Stanton Scholarship - Established in July 1993 by friends in honor of Dr. Thomas C. Stanton who served as the second president of FMU - an award made to benefit the sons and daughters of single parents in Florence County.

 The W.C. and Sara Stanton Scholarship - Established in December 2000 by Mr. and Mrs. W.C.
 Stanton.
-Mr. Stanton serves as a member of the Board of Trustees of Francis Marion University - an award made to a student seeking a degree in nursing who resides in Dillon, Marlboro, or Chesterfield counties.
+Mr. Stanton serves as a member of the Board of Trustees of FMU - an award made to a student seeking a degree in nursing who resides in Dillon, Marlboro, or Chesterfield county.